buildbot/buildbot/master/docs/manual/customization.rst

 Writing a New Latent Buildslave Implementation
 ----------------------------------------------

-Writing a new latent buildslave should only require subclassing :class:`buildbot.buildslave.AbstractLatentBuildSlave` and implementing :meth:`start_instance` and :meth:`stop_instance`.
+Writing a new latent buildslave should only require subclassing :class:`buildbot.worker.AbstractLatentWorker` and implementing :meth:`start_instance` and :meth:`stop_instance`.

 ::